-With this year’s distractions, the headlines have moved away from Brexit but the prospect remains of leaving the single market or a 'no deal' Brexit, in the interim the CE mark will still be valid in the UK.
-The CE mark will obviously be still expected within the EU, however in the UK the UKCA (UK Conformity Assessed) mark will be phased in over a period of time that is currently undefined to replace the CE mark in the UK.
+With this year’s distractions, the headlines have moved away from Brexit but the prospect remains of leaving the single market without a trade deal.
+For a while, the CE mark will still be valid in the UK and it will certainly still be required within the EU.
+The UKCA (UK Conformity Assessed) mark will be phased in over a period of time that is currently undefined to replace the CE mark in the UK.